Algorithmic Complexity for Short Binary Strings Applied to Psychology: A Primer

 As a rule, random generation tasks involve generating a random-like sequence of digits \cite{Loetscher09}, nouns \cite{Heuer10}, words \cite{Taylor05} or heads-or-tails \cite{Hahn09}.
 Some authors have also offered a choice of more neutral items, such as dots, e.g., in the classical Mittenecker test \cite{Mittenecker58}.
-Formally however, these cases all amount to producing sequences of bits, that is 0 or 1 digits, since any object can be coded this way.
+Formally, however, these cases all amount to producing sequences of bits, that is 0 or 1 digits, since any object can be coded in this way.
 In most studies, the sequence length lies between 5 and 50 items.
-Measuring the ``randomness" of a given short sequence (say one of less than 1000 items) is thus a crucial challenge.
-Apart from any objective and formal definition of randomness, authors usually use a variety of indices, none of which is sufficient by itself because of the profound limitations they all exhibit.
-Recently, Schulter, Mittenecker and Papousek \cite{Schulter10} provided software calculating the most widely used of such measures applied to the case of the Mittenecker Pointing Test, and provided a comprehensive overview of the usual coefficients of randomness in behavioral and cognitive research.
+Measuring the formal ``randomness" of a given short sequence (say of length 5 to 50) is thus a crucial challenge.
+Apart from any objective and formal definition of randomness, researchers regularly use a variety of indices, none of which is sufficient by itself because of the profound limitations they all exhibit.
+Recently for instance, Schulter, Mittenecker and Papousek \citeyear{Schulter10} provided software calculating the most widely used of such measures applied to the case of the Mittenecker Pointing Test, together with a comprehensive overview of the usual coefficients of randomness in behavioral and cognitive research.
+These tools provide a new way to describe how a given sequence differs from a truly random one.
+However, it is not fully satisfactory: multiple unsatisfactory measures do not result in a satisfactory description.